 If any accident whatsoever were to occur in the exhibition (fire, explosion, water damage), likely to entail its closure, the exhibiting companies will have no recourse against the organiser, in particular insofar as concerns claims for indemnity or compensation for loss of revenue, commercial harm, etc.

 .
 Exhibitors’ Insurance

 It is obligatory for each exhibitor to hold an insurance policy providing cover against damage or harms caused to third parties, including the other exhibitors and for which it might be held personally liable, and for damage caused to equipment and the products they are exhibiting at the International Exhibition of Raw Materials for Perfumery.
+Proof of this insurance policy must be sent to the T.A/EVENTS no later than one month before the start of the exhibition.
 By express agreement, any exhibitor not holding an individual insurance is deprived of any recourse against the organiser.

 .
 Security and safety